PascalKleindienst/saga-gallery/README.md

 ## Usage
 ### HTML
-The Gallery is an unordered list with.
+The Gallery is an unordered list.
 A `li` with the class of `selected` specifies the element which is displayed.
 If none is specified the first element will be used.
 Upon clicking the image the lightbox gallery opens.
 ```HTML
 <ul id="foo">